-Your COVID-19 safety plan should include the following:
+Your COVID-19 return to work plan should include the following:

-- Disinfecting and cleaning measures-Because COVID-19 can remain on surfaces long after they've been touched, it's important that your business frequently cleans and disinfects the facility.
+- Anticipated return to work date.
+With the uncertainty that COVID-19 has brought, it's important to give clear information and dates when employees are to return to work whenever possible.
+Be sure to be flexible with your dates, though, as local and state orders are frequently updated. - Disinfecting and cleaning measures.
+Because COVID-19 can remain on surfaces long after they've been touched, it's important that your business frequently cleans and disinfects the facility.
 Some best practices include: - Cleaning and disinfecting all frequently touched surfaces in the workplace, such as workstations, keyboards, telephones, handrails and doorknobs. - Discouraging workers from using other workers' phones, desks, offices, or other tools and equipment, when possible.
-If necessary, clean and disinfect them before and after use. - Providing disposable wipes so that commonly used surfaces can be wiped down by employees before each use. - Use EPA approved chemicals, tested for effectiveness on COVID-19 - Find a list of Commercial Cleaners in Vermont here.
-VRGA does not endorse any of these service providers.
-Rather we wanted to help provide you easy access to contact information. - Social distancing protocol Social distancing is the practice of deliberately increasing the physical space between people to avoid spreading illness.
-In terms of COVID-19, social distancing best practices for businesses can include: - Avoiding gatherings of 10 or more people - Instructing workers to maintain at least 6 feet of distance from other people - Hosting meetings virtually when possible - Limiting the number of people on the job site to essential personnel only - Discouraging people from shaking hands - Employee safety training Your return to work plan must include VOSHA's safety training for all employees.
-Your plan should also discuss the following safety training topics: - How to put on and take off PPE properly - The signs and symptoms of COVID-19 - Instructions on proper hand washing
+If necessary, clean and disinfect them before and after use. - Providing disposable wipes so that commonly used surfaces can be wiped down by employees before each use. - Use EPA approved chemicals, tested for effectiveness on COVID-19 - Find a list of Commercial Cleaners in Vermont here. \VRGA does not endorse any of these service providers.
+Rather we wanted to help provide you easy access to contact information.

+- Social distancing protocol.
+Social distancing is the practice of deliberately increasing the physical space between people to avoid spreading illness.
+In terms of COVID-19, social distancing best practices for businesses can include:

+- Avoiding gatherings of 10 or more people

+- o Instructing workers to maintain at least 6 feet of distance from other people

+- Hosting meetings virtually when possible

+- o Limiting the number of people on the job site to essential personnel only

+- Discouraging people from shaking hands

+- Employee safety training.
+Your return to work plan must include VOSHA's safety training for all employees.
+Your plan should also discuss the following safety training topics:

+- o How to put on and take off PPE properly

+- The signs and symptoms of COVID-19

+- o Instructions on proper hand washing